SamedhG/blog/content/about.md

 I find myself specializing in back-end web development and systems programming.
 When I first learned about concurrent programming I was blown away.
-For me, this opened a new world of possibilities and made it possible to do many things I had previosly struggled to accomplish.
+For me, this opened a new world of possibilities and made it possible to do many things I had previously struggled to accomplish.

 Feel free to reach out to me!